Triple-negative breast cancer: Research

 Triple-negative breast cancers (TNBC) have, on average, significantly higher fluorine-18 fluorodeoxyglucose (FDG) uptake (measured by the SUVmax values) compared with uptake in ER+/PR+/HER2- tumors using fluorine-18 fluorodeoxyglucose-positron emission tomography (FDG-PET).
 It is speculated that enhanced glycolysis in these tumors is probably related to their aggressive biology.
 Galectin-1 in TNBC is a beta-galactosidase-binding protein that shields cancer cells from the effects of radiotherapy by suppressing anti-tumor doxorubicin-induced apoptosis, and since this immunosuppression mechanism is higher in TNBC than in other cancer, Gal-1 has shown promise as a therapeutic marker of TNBC.

 Another therapeutic marker of TNBC examines T-regulatory cells (Treg) and the presence of CCR2-positive Treg causing a decrease in CD8-positive cytotoxic T-cell activation resulting in promotion of tumor growth and metastasis as the tumor microenvironment is infiltrated with Treg.

 The widely used diabetes drug metformin holds promise for the treatment of triple-negative breast cancer.
 In addition metformin may influence cancer cells through indirect (insulin-mediated) effects, or it may directly affect cell proliferation and apoptosis of cancer cells.
 Epidemiologic and preclinical lab studies indicate that metformin has anti-tumor effects, via at least two mechanisms, both involving activation of the AMP-activated protein kinase (AMPK).
 A large-scale phase III trial of metformin in the adjuvant breast cancer setting is being planned in 2009.

 Triple-negative breast cancer cells rely on glutathione-S-transferase Pi1, and an inhibitor (LAS17) shows encouraging results in a pre-clinical study.

 Recently, BET (Bromodomain and Extra-Terminal Domain Proteins) inhibitors have shown anti-tumor activity in pre-clinical models of Triple Negative Breast Cancer.

+Investigational work has explored whether genomic predictors of radiosensitivity can guide personalized radiation dosing in TNBC.
+One proposed approach, the genomic-adjusted radiation dose Genomic Adjusted Radiation Dose (GARD) model, integrates tumor gene-expression signatures to estimate individualized radiation effect.